Skip to resources

 • Compassionate access programmes from manufacturers

-Patient Rights
+• Patient Rights

-Reporting Products & Services
+Reporting Products and Services

 Concerns about your clinic, pharmacy, or medication?
 We've compiled the correct reporting channels to keep you and other patients safe.

-• Adverse medication effects → MHRA Yellow Card scheme
+• Adverse medication effects: MHRA Yellow Card scheme

-• Clinic or pharmacy concerns → CQC complaint process
+• Clinic or pharmacy concerns: CQC complaint process

-• Prescription errors → your prescribing doctor
+• Prescription errors: your prescribing doctor

-• Serious concerns → GMC or GPhC regulators
+• Serious concerns: GMC or GPhC regulators

-Legal & Safety
+• Legal and Safety

 Legal Services

-A curated list of legal services specialising in medical cannabis law in the UK — for patients navigating complex legal challenges.
+A curated list of legal services specialising in medical cannabis law in the UK, for patients navigating complex legal challenges.

-Patient Rights
+• Patient Rights

-Driving & Medical Cannabis
+Driving and Medical Cannabis

-Everything you need to know about driving with a medical cannabis prescription — your rights, limits, and what to do if stopped by police.
+Everything you need to know about driving with a medical cannabis prescription: your rights, limits, and what to do if stopped by police.

 • You must not drive while impaired, regardless of prescription